 Did you know that your competitors are already using video in their content strategies?
-According the Web Marketing Video Council’s recent study, 60% of brands are currently using video on social networks.
+According a recent study from Wyzowl, 86% of brands already use video in their marketing strategies.

-This type of content is perfect to reach out to the Y Generation (ages 18 to 33) and to create a quick, direct and emotional connection with the user.
-Which is why I would like to talk to you today about what Video Marketing is, the latest trends in this sector and how to use it in your social media strategies.
+This type of content is a great way to reach a younger demographic (people between the ages of 18 and 33) and to quickly create a direct, emotional connection with users.
+So, let's take a look at what video marketing is, the latest trends in this sector, and how you can use it in your social media strategy.

 Another concept to keep in mind is social video: a kind of video designed especially to be promoted and shared on social media.